 One of the most special features in Hong Kong is the rural area and mountains.
 The sprawling mountains within the urban development create the most unique sceneries that is hard to find in any other part of the world.

 That’s why hiking is one of the most beloved weekend activities as there are numerous hiking trails all around the city.
 Hikers are always rewarded by seeing the dramatic Hong Kong skyline for free.
+The view makes for a great fridge magnet as well.

 Contributed by Knycx Journeying